Greetings from San Clemente, California

 Sometime last year the East Coast Trackchasing Cartel (ECTC) decided to outlaw a popular form of Motorsports on the west coast.
 That would be off-road racing.
-Off road racing would probably fall into the oddball or non-traditional category of racing types.
+Off-road racing would probably fall into the oddball or non-traditional category of racing types.
 The ECTC can’t stand to allow any oddball events other than the ones in their own backyard.
 It could be argued that figure 8 racing, junk car racing and champ kart racing are all east coast oddball type events.

-Therefore, I was left with attending a MAORA sanctioned off road racing event where all the cars (just 3-5 of them) do actually take the green flag at the same time.
+Therefore, I was left with attending a MAORA sanctioned off-road racing event where all the cars (just 3-5 of them) do actually take the green flag at the same time.
 The event was terrible compared to west coast off-road racing but it was countable.
 That evening I went to the Coles County Speedway in Mattoon, Illinois and met up with challenger and fraternity brother, Ed Esser.

 Memorial Day weekend found Carol and I journeying to Mississippi for fun.
 At the Southern Speedway Carol notched her 150th track and was almost arrested.
 We also stumbled across the Louisiana Sister Cajun restaurant in Hattiesburg, which gets five stars from me.
-Near Mildenhall, MS, Carol and I saw our first ever “dog-pulling” in sweltering heat of the southern summer.
+Near Mildenhall, MS, Carol and I saw our first-ever “dog-pulling” in the sweltering heat of the southern summer.
 Where is the Society for Prevention of Cruelty to Animals when you need them?
-A last minute opportunity took us up to Memphis for an afternoon road-racing event.
+A last-minute opportunity took us up to Memphis for an afternoon road-racing event.
 We finished up the weekend with a very unorganized track in Baldwyn, MS, before Carol and I headed over to New Orleans and the French Quarter for some non-racing R&R. Will White was busy being chauffeured around in Guatemala before finding a new track during this weekend.

 I’ve slipped to third place.
 Roland Vanden Eynde is a trackchaser from Belgium.